 There are three variables in each file: radarDateNum, topsplus4, and topsminus4.
-Each variable has [1 x # of valid elevation angle scans in volume] dimensions.
+Each variable has $[1 \times \# of valid elevation angle scans in volume]$ dimensions.

 radarDateNum is of type double and is the serial date number of the first beam of the given scan in the radar volume (generated from row 1 of the appropriate scan column of the NWS level-II variable timeR).
-It is generated using the datenum command in topsplus4 and topsminus4 are of type cell.
-This means that each column of data can house a different number of data points (which reflect the number of scan-mean EBSL edge detections for that variable and scan).
-Refer to Matlab's online documentation for more information on the cell data type.
+It is generated using the datenum command in Matlab.
+Using the command: datestr(radarDateNum) in Matlab will reverse this and produce a recognizable date and time string like 16-Jul-2015 07:18:29.
+Refer to Matlab online help for more information about datenum and datestr.
+Because each scan has a unique start time, elevation angle can be retrieved from the original NWS data.
+Times are given in UTC.

-2 Naming convention has to do with analysis choices and does not refer to the EBSLs themselves.
+&lt;sup>2 Naming convention has to do with analysis choices and does not refer to the EBSLs themselves.